GordonOnGithub/HKRainfallMap/README.md

 # HKRainfallMap

-A weather map of Hong Kong thats visualize regional rainfall and temperature, created with Kotlin + Jetpack Compose.
+A weather map of Hong Kong that visualizes regional rainfall and temperature, created with Kotlin + Jetpack Compose.

 This app is available on Google Play: